NICMx/Jool/en/download.md

 Jool 3.5 is also a [compliant SIIT and Stateful NAT64](intro-jool.html#compliance).

-3.5.7 is the latest version.
-It is also considered the most mature version of Jool.
+3.5.8 is the latest version.

 > Note!
 This site's documentation pertains to the new 4.0 series.
 >